wavefrontHQ/help/query_suggestions/percentile_more.md

+percentile() returns the estimated percentile for **percentage**, across the time series described by tsExpression.

 Standard aggregation functions like percentile() interpolate data in each time series.
 The aggregation function itself is applied to the interpolated series.